CS-IEEE-SB-NTUA/NullconCTF_IEEEFTW/randrevenge_writeup.md

 ```

 this script reinitializes the state (by sending a post request to the main route instead of the / submit ) and gets the timestamp and the random generations from the response.
-It then runs a for loop from 0 to 300 and checks if any of the indexes that have the same %60 as the timestamp are the desired 226. if this happend it prints the seed and sends the user input to the service.
+It then runs a for loop from 0 to 300 and checks if the index that haas the same %60 as the timestamp us the desired 226. if this happened it prints the seed and sends the user input to the service.

 after running this we get something like this: